eaglebush/WebCSV/index.md

 Protocol Buffers is an application layer to serialize data into a binary representation for lightweight transmission of data to be deserialized into structured objects.
 MessagePack also does the same process, but it needs JSON data to be serialized and deserialized.

-### WebCSV
+## WebCSV

 Web Character-Separated Values or WebCSV is the proposed name for this specification.
-CSV, which casually means Comma Separated Values, can sometimes use a different character for a delimiter.
+CSV, which casually means Comma-Separated Values, can sometimes use a different character for a delimiter.
 The tab and pipe characters are commonly used to replace comma.
 This is the reason why we need to change the `Comma` in the CSV as `Character`.
 `Web` is prepended to the name to signify where it should primarily be used.

-### WebCSV and REST
+## WebCSV and REST

 WebCSV is intended to be used for RESTful applications.
 It can readily be adapted for storing and reading data just like how we use JSON and XML for web services.
 Just like JSON APIs, the transport should be secured (SSL) becase the data is human readable.

-### Structure
+## Structure

 Because a CSV structure can be loose, a lightweight schema must be included.